wald-tq/docs.influxdata.com/content/chronograf/v1.3/introduction/installation.md

     parent: Introduction
 ---

-This page provides the requirements for installing, starting, and configuring Chronograf.
+This page provides the requirements for installing, configuring, and starting Chronograf.
-For the fastest way to get up and running with Chronograf, see the [Getting Started](/chronograf/v1.3/introduction/getting-started/) guide.
+For the fastest way to get up and running, see the [Getting Started](/chronograf/v1.3/introduction/getting-started/) guide.

 ### Content